munnep/TFE_upgrade_tests/README.md

 - login to the replicated console page [https://192.168.56.33.nip.io:8800](https://192.168.56.33.nip.io:8800)
 - Unlock the console with the password ```Password#1```
-- You should see that everything is started.
+- You should see that everything is started and TFE is the version you wanted.
 ![](media/2022-03-30-16-26-04.png)
 - Click on the open link which should point you to the TFE application [https://192.168.56.33.nip.io](https://192.168.56.33.nip.io)
 - login using the created account